This bill relates to financial incentives for economic development.

 The credit may not exceed 2.5% of new capital investment made at the project facility during the three-year period following submission of a notice of intent.
 Investments made prior to the notice of intent do not qualify.
 Credits expire if the company fails to satisfy minimum investment requirements within two years.

-The Department of Economic Development must respond to notices of intent within 30 days by approving, rejecting, or conditionally approving the request.
+The Department must respond to notices of intent within 30 days by approving, rejecting, or conditionally approving the request.
 In determining benefits, the Department must consider the necessity of incentives, the number of jobs created or retained, wages, investment size, local incentive participation, financial stability, economic distress, competitiveness of alternative locations, and related economic factors.

-MISSOURI INNOVATION, PUBLIC SAFETY, AND ACCOUNTABILITY ACT (Sections 620.6000-620.6033)
+MISSOURI INNOVATION, PUBLIC SAFETY, AND ACCOUNTABILITY ACT (Sections 620.6000 to 620.6033)

-MISSOURI INNOVATION ZONE (Sections 620.6000, 620.6003 & 620.6006)
+MISSOURI INNOVATION ZONE (Sections 620.6000, 620.6003 and 620.6006)

-The bill establishes the Missouri Innovation Zone program.
+The bill establishes the Missouri Innovation Zone Program.
 Eligible cities may designate one geographic area as a certified Missouri Innovation Zone for purposes of receiving and administering specified economic development incentives.
-Participation in the program is voluntary, no city may have more than one certified zone, and a certified Missouri Innovation Zone must be contiguous and may not exceed 10% of the total area of the participating city.
+Participation in the Program is voluntary, no city may have more than one certified zone, and a certified Missouri Innovation Zone must be contiguous and may not exceed 10% of the total area of the participating city.

 The Department must approve, conditionally approve, or deny complete applications within 45 calendar days.
 If an application is incomplete, the Department must issue a notice of deficiency within 45 days, and the applicant will have 15 days to cure deficiencies while retaining its position in the application review process.
 Failure by the Department to issue a determination within the required period may result in deemed approval if statutory requirements are otherwise satisfied.